hardy613/js-data-structures/linked-list/README.md

 ### `forEach`

-Iterates over the list calling the provided function The provided function has three parameters
+Iterates over the list calling the provided function, the provided function has three parameters
 1. The current node value
 2. The current node index
 3. The list forEach is running on